 Do you need a pierced ear infection cure?
-Well, personally, I try to avoid the word cure, and I would not want to say that hydrogen peroxide is a cure for anything.
+Well, personally, I would not want to say that hydrogen peroxide is a cure for anything.
 However, hydrogen peroxide kills germs, and germs are the cause of infection.

 One way to use hydrogen peroxide on an infected pierced ear is to just dab some liquid 3% hydrogen peroxide on, with a cotton ball or a tissue.
 This may sting!
 It is also likely to help.